 Among the many environmental costs that need to be considered in a full cost accounting of industrial agriculture are

-- the damage to fisheries from oxygen-depleting microorganisms fed by fertilizer runoff
+- damage to fisheries from oxygen-depleting microorganisms fed by fertilizer runoff

-- the cleanup of surface and groundwater polluted with CAFO waste
+- cleanup of surface and groundwater polluted with CAFO waste

 In addition, there are enormous indirect costs implicit in the high energy requirements of industrial agriculture.
 This form of agriculture uses fossil fuels at many points: to run huge combines and harvesters, to produce and transport pesticides and fertilizers, and to refrigerate and transport perishable produce cross country and around the world.
 The use of fossil fuels contributes to ozone pollution and global warming, which could exact a high price on agriculture and the rest of society through increased violent weather events, droughts and floods, and rising oceans.

-The full costs of industrial agriculture—including the hidden costs of CAFOs revealed by UCS in the recent report CAFOs Uncovered—call into question the efficiency of this approach to food production.
+The full costs of industrial agriculture—including the hidden costs of CAFOs revealed by UCS in the 2008 report CAFOs Uncovered—call into question the efficiency of this approach to food production.